matejpopovski/STT/README.md

 python gui_app.py
 ```

-The app will open in a desktop window.
+The application will launch in a desktop GUI window.

 ---